 April 19, 2018 - A Presidential Proclamation has been issued asking Flags to be lowered to half-staff in honor and as a mark of respect for former First Lady Barbara Bush.
 Flags are to be lowered from now until the day of her interment which is Saturday, April 21 untilsunset.

-If you fly a flag that can’t be lowered you can still show respect for the day by tying a black cord or ribbon to the top of the flag pole.
-It too should be removed at noon.
+Remember if you have other flags flying with the US Flag they should also be lowered.
+Flags that cannot be lowered can show respect for the day by tying a black cord or ribbon to the top of the staff.